data-dot-all/dataall/pages/deploy/deploy_aws.md

 The **Deployment** account(s) is where the data.all application infrastructure will be deployed.
 Each of the deployment account(s) needs to be bootstrapped with CDK in 2 regions, your selected region and us-east-1.

+Remember that the selected region for the tooling account and for the backend resources (deployment account) MUST be the same one.

 Run the commands below with the AWS credentials of the tooling account: